All Episodes

 I remind my wife, every dollar we spend, every dollar we invest, and I won't name companies, I won't go there.

-But if I have a choice Between what package I ship from one company to the next, what plane ticket I use, what have you.
+But if I have a choice between what package I ship from one company to the next, what plane ticket I use, what have you, I am exercising my power.

-For those of you in Rio Linda, what old Don here is saying is that whenever he walks by anything and there's a something there's a there's a bad smell, there's usually a union involved in it.
+Let me translate, for those of you in Rio Linda, what old Don here is saying is that whenever he walks by anything and there's a something, there's a bad smell, there's usually a union involved in it.

 You got it.